chinapedia/wikipedia.abstract.en/Page/Bodhisattva.md

 In Mahāyāna Buddhism

-Liao_Dynasty_Avalokitesvara_Statue_Clear.jpeg.
-Liao China, 907-1125]] Ajanta_Padmapani.jpg in Ajanta Caves.
-India, 5th century]] Bodhisattva_Ghorband_Musée_Guimet_2418.jpg, 7th century]]
+.
+Liao China, 907-1125]] in Ajanta Caves.
+India, 5th century]] , 7th century]]

 Early Mahāyāna

-Twenty-Five_Bodhisattvas_Descending_from_Heaven,_c._1300.jpg Mahāyāna Buddhism (often also called _Bodhisattvayāna_, or the "Bodhisattva Vehicle") is based principally upon the path of a bodhisattva.[23]
+Mahāyāna Buddhism (often also called _Bodhisattvayāna_, or the "Bodhisattva Vehicle") is based principally upon the path of a bodhisattva.[23]
 This path was seen as nobler than becoming an arhat or a solitary Buddha.
 According to David Drewes, "Mahayana sutras unanimously depict the path beginning with the first arising of the thought of becoming a Buddha (_prathamacittotpāda_), or the initial arising of _bodhicitta_, typically aeons before one first receives a Buddha’s prediction, and apply the term bodhisattva from this point."[24]

 The __, one of the earliest known Mahayana texts, contains a simple and brief definition for the term _bodhisattva_, which is also the earliest known Mahāyāna definition.[25][26]
 This definition is given as the following: "Because he has bodhi as his aim, a bodhisattva-mahāsattva is so called."[27]